pkeroulas/nmos-testing-jtnm/README.md

 docker=compose down
 ```

+## IP validation

-Note that `./dhcp/dhcp.leases` is written by the DHCP server to reflect
+`./dhcp/dhcp.leases` is written by the DHCP server to reflect
 the current leases.
+Search for the MAC address(es) provided by the
+vendor to find IP.
+Then ping it or them.

 ## Arista switch operations

 First step: login the switch with ssh.

+Note that it is possible to `| grep [-C ...] <string>` the cmd result.

 ### Move an endpoint to the NMOS test environment